-under occupation rules apply.
-The calculator works out how much Housing Benefit is payable: you may not get your rent paid in full if you have income or savings above a set amount or if you live with non-dependents.
+Social housing tenants (people who rent from their local council or from a housing association) are eligible for Housing Benefit on all of their 'eligible' rent unless they have spare room, in which case the under occupation rules may apply.
+The calculator works out how much Housing Benefit is payable.
+You may not get your rent paid in full if you have income or savings above a set amount or if you live with non-dependents.

 Mortgage or owned outright - people who own their home outright or have a mortgage - are not eligible for Housing Benefit.
 However, help is available for some people to help meet the cost of interest payments on their mortgage.
-In order to get this help you must be claiming Income Support, JobSeeker's Allowance (income-based) or Employment and Support Allowance (income-related).
-For more information see
+From April 2018 this help takes the form of a repayable, interest accruing loan not a benefit.
+In order to get this help you must be claiming Pension Credit (guarantee credit), Income Support, Jobseeker's Allowance (income-based) or Employment and Support Allowance (income-related).
+For more information see help with housing costs.

 If you live in supported accommodation you will receive care, support and supervision from your landlord.
 In order to meet the definition in the benefits calculator you should only select this option if the care, support and supervision you receive is more than 'minimal'.
 This is because we assume that people selecting supported accommodation are exempt from the benefits cap and under occupation rules, and only where you receive more than 'minimal' support will this be true.

 If you live in supported accommodation any help with housing costs will be covered by Housing Benefit, even if you are claiming Universal Credit.
 For more information see supported exempt accommodation or if you are in doubt please check with your landlord.
 If your accommodation is not exempt please instead select ‘tenant – social and voluntary’.

 If your council has placed you in temporary accommodation as part of their homelessness duty while they find alternative accommodation for you, any help with housing costs will be covered by Housing Benefit - even if you are claiming Universal Credit.